marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

         rules.group_jsd_stats.output
 ```

-- Here the `all` rule uses the output of `merge_basic_stats` and `group_jsd_stats` (as also shown in the above code block) for its inputs
-  - As these are the two "terminal" computations in our workflow, they are the minimum inputs needed to trigger Snakemake to run the complete analysis pipeline
-  - If we were to add any subsequent calculations or new branches to the pipeline, we would have to update the inputs accordingly, however
+Here the `all` rule uses the output of `merge_basic_stats` and `group_jsd_stats` (as also shown in the above code block) for its inputs.
+As these are the two "terminal" computations in our workflow, they are the minimum inputs needed to trigger Snakemake to run the complete analysis pipeline.
+If we were to add any subsequent calculations or new branches to the pipeline, we would have to update the inputs accordingly, however.

-- With this final rule, the workflow is complete, so try running it and compare the results with the Nextflow ones!
+With this final rule, the workflow is complete, so try running it and compare the results with the Nextflow ones!

 ## Discussion
 ### Are the genres really any different?
-- Though the question about whether the word distributions of books in the same genre are more similar than those between genres was mostly an excuse to write a pipeline, I feel that after all this, it would be a letdown to not take a look at the final results
-- The relevant output is produced by `group_jsd_stats.py` and stored in `grouped_jsd.txt` by both pipelines:
+Though the question about whether the word distributions of books in the same genre are more similar than those between genres was mostly an excuse to write a pipeline, I feel that after all this, it would be a letdown to not take a look at the final results.
+The relevant output is produced by `group_jsd_stats.py` and stored in `grouped_jsd.txt` by both pipelines:

 ```
 inter_mean: 0.2178663166067625